 D. It is reasonably likely that the evidence could have affected the judgment.

-“The question is not whether the defendant would more likely than not have received a different verdict with the evidence, but whether in its absence he received a fair trial, understood as a trial resulting in a verdict worthy of confidence.”
+The Court “evaluate[s] the evidence as a whole, rather than on an individual basis, in order to determine whether it was material.”
+McNeill v.
+Bagley, 10 F.4th 588, 598 (6th Cir.
+2021) “The question is not whether the defendant would more likely than not have received a different verdict with the evidence, but whether in its absence he received a fair trial, understood as a trial resulting in a verdict worthy of confidence.”
 Kyles v.
 Whitley, 514 U.S. 419, 434 (1995).
 “A ‘reasonable probability’ of a different result is accordingly shown when the government's evidentiary suppression ‘undermines confidence in the outcome of the trial.’”
 Id. (quoting Bagley, 473 U.S. at 678.
 “The possibility of an acquittal on a criminal charge does not imply an insufficient evidentiary basis to convict.”
 Kyles, 514 U.S. at 435. “[T]he prosecution’s responsibility for failing to disclose known, favorable evidence rising to a material level of importance is inescapable.”
 Id. at 438.

 Here, the exculpatory information directly rebutted the Government’s primary theory of the case.
 As the Government explained, “when we give the closing, that is what the United States' position is on things.”
 (DN 671, #7688).
 The Government’s theory of the case was that “Infinity 2 Global was a pyramid scheme masquerading as a multilevel marketing company.”
 (Id. at #7525).
 The Government relied on Keep’s testimony and Reynolds’ spreadsheets to support its argument that i2g was a pyramid scheme.
 (Id. at #7526-27).
 “Dr. Keep came in and testified in detail about the pyramid scheme in this case.”
 (DN 671, #7690).
 “Dr. Keep told you that when you look at a pyramid scheme, look at what actually happened.
 (Id. at #7691). “ That's a pyramid scheme if the design is set so that that many people will fail.”
 (Id.).
 The Government explained how the data and Keep’s testimony proved i2g was a pyramid scheme: